-Simple ingredients with big time flavors combine to give you a creamy, luscious pasta sauce with the classic Italian taste you love and the creaminess you miss from before your dairy-free days.
-No nuts, no coconuts, and no funny business, but still easy as can be with amazing results.
+Simple ingredients with big time flavors combine to give you a creamy, luscious pasta sauce with the classic taste you love and the creaminess you miss from before your dairy-free days.
+No nuts or coconut.

 One of the things I missed the most when I gave up dairy was a good, luxurious, comforting cream sauce for my pasta.
 There are plenty of recipes out there that use blended cashews or other nuts, or even coconut cream.
 I don’t like spending the bajillions of dollars on cashews, and I don’t really like coconut a whole lot, so that’s a no from me, dawg.

 There is an amazing recipe by Oh She Glows for Cauli-power Alfredo which I’ve made and is tremendously delicious, and I highly recommend it to anyone who wants to give it a go.
 It’s work though, including a food processor/blender and I am lazy – so I’ve only made it once despite how delicious it is.

 So what was I looking for, exactly?
 An easy creamy pasta sauce that doesn’t take a whole lot of time, doesn’t need blenders or food processors, doesn’t use nuts, and did I mention I want it to be creamy?

 What It Ain’t

 This isn’t an alfredo sauce or comparable.
 I’ve got one of those on the way, but this is a tomato-based cream sauce (my favorite before I gave up dairy).
 So if you’re looking for a white cream sauce, check out the one I linked above or stay tuned for mine coming out soon.

 Ingredients You Need